 Sharna Goldseker is Executive Director of 21/64, a non-profit consulting practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise.
-In that capacity, Sharna consults and speaks on generational transitions often using 21/64's uniquely developed tools; facilitates Grand Street, a network of 18-35 year olds from Jewish families, who are or will be involved in their family's philanthropy; and trains other advisors on 21/64's approach to multigenerational engagement.
+In that capacity, Sharna consults and speaks on generational transitions often using 21/64's uniquely developed tools; facilitates a network of next gen donors who are exploring their identity as well as their impact; and trains other advisors on 21/64's approach to multigenerational engagement.
 Sharna is editor of The Grandparent Legacy Project and co-author of #NextGenDonors, a first-of-its-kind study of high-capacity next gen donors in the United States.

 Sharna earned a Bachelor of Arts from the University of Pennsylvania with majors in Urban Studies and Religious Studies.
 She has a Masters in Public Administration in Non-Profit Management from New York University's Robert F. Wagner Graduate School of Public Service, where she was the inaugural Charles H. Tenney Fellow.
 She also has training in organizational development, group dynamics, and family systems.